-The Fund, along with certain other funds managed by the Manager and its affiliates ("Participating Funds"), is a party to a 364-day, \$2.4 billion credit agreement with a group of lenders, which facility terminates on April 9, 2026 unless otherwise extended or renewed (the "Credit Agreement").
-Excluding commitments designated for certain Participating Funds, the Participating Funds, including the Fund, can borrow up to an aggregate commitment amount of \$1.75 billion at any time outstanding, subject to asset coverage and other limitations as specified in the Credit Agreement.
-The Fund may borrow under the Credit Agreement to meet shareholder redemptions and for other lawful purposes.
-However, the Fund may not borrow under the Credit Agreement for leverage.
-The Fund may borrow up to the maximum amount allowable under its current Prospectuses and SAI, subject to various other legal, regulatory or contractual limits.
-Borrowing results in interest expense and other fees and expenses for the Fund which may impact the Fund's net expenses.
-The costs of borrowing may reduce the Fund's return.
-The Fund will be charged its pro rata share of upfront fees and commitment fees on the aggregate commitment amount based on its net assets.
-If the Fund borrows pursuant to the Credit Agreement, the Fund is charged interest at a variable rate.
+The Trust, on behalf of each Fund, along with certain other funds managed by the Manager and its affiliates ("Participating Funds"), is a party to a 364-day, \$2.4 billion credit agreement with a group of lenders, which facility terminates on April 9, 2026, unless otherwise extended or renewed (the "Credit Agreement").
+Excluding commitments designated for certain Participating Funds, the Participating Funds, including each Fund, can borrow up to an aggregate commitment amount of \$1.75 billion at any time outstanding, subject to asset coverage and other limitations as specified in the Credit Agreement.
+Each Fund may borrow under the Credit Agreement to meet shareholder redemptions and for other lawful purposes.
+However, each Fund may not borrow under the Credit Agreement for leverage.
+Each Fund may borrow up to the maximum amount allowable under its current Prospectus and SAI, subject to various other legal, regulatory or contractual limits.
+Borrowing results in interest expense and other fees and expenses for a Fund which may impact the Fund's net expenses.
+The costs of borrowing may reduce a Fund's return.
+Each Fund is charged its pro rata share of upfront fees and commitment fees on the aggregate commitment amount based on its net assets.
+If a Fund borrows pursuant to the Credit Agreement, the Fund will be charged interest at a variable rate.

-V. Information on Sales Charges and Distribution Related Expenses
+V. Information on Distribution Related Expenses